kali9 / E+ / Getty Images

 Tip #3: Plan for Income

 Yes, you’re planning for retirement, but what are you planning for?
-Travel and spending time with family come in as top retirement interests3, but when thinking beyond the bucket list, what income sources will be there to cover regular expenses like food, housing, healthcare and transportation?
+Having realistic expectations of what your spending habits might look like is key in determining what might work for you when it comes to retirement income.
 Looking for retirement solutions with benefits like reliable lifetime income and principal protection can help supplement other retirement savings so you’re not underestimating expenses and falling short.

 Tip #4: Stay Positive

-Retirement, like many milestones in life, has ups and downs.4 There are circumstances that can impact your retirement plans, such as having to retire earlier or later than anticipated, or unexpected health issues.
-Keeping a positive perspective and attitude about this phase of life can help overcome challenges and benefit your overall well-being and sense of happiness.5
+Retirement, like many milestones in life, has ups and downs.
+There are circumstances that can impact your retirement plans, such as having to retire earlier or later than anticipated, or unexpected health issues.
+No matter the circumstances, having a positive attitude and staying optimistic is important to a wholesome retirement.
+Optimism is even linked to a prolonged life expectancy according to a study by the National Academy of Sciences.
+Prioritizing your mental health and finding connections that can help you make the most out of retirement are great helpers so you can enjoy your golden years.

 Tip #5: Find Your Community

-Volunteering or living in a retirement community can lessen the risk of depression in retirement.6 If taking care of children or your career has largely defined your life, finding interests and spending time with other people is a positive way to transition into full retirement.
-There are many great resources to find volunteer opportunities in your area, including VolunteerMatch or RSVP, a volunteer network for people over 55 years old.
+Volunteering or living in a retirement community can lessen the risk of depression in retirement.
+While you're helping others, volunteering also provides physical and mental health benefits for you.
+There are many great resources to find volunteer opportunities in your area, including VolunteerMatch or RSVP, a volunteer network for people over 55.

 Tip #6: Keep Learning

+A recent AARP study found that more than half of Americans 45 and older continue to actively learn new things.
 Retirement can finally give you the time you’ve always dreamed of to learn how to play an instrument, read Shakespeare or study up on interesting topics.
 Whether you take an online course, listen to podcasts, learn a new skill or read books, stimulating the mind not only keeps you busy but might even keep you healthy.
-Whether by reducing stress or the negative effects of cognitive diseases, engaging the brain could have benefits beyond physical health as well, such as improved motivation and confidence.
-7
+The National Institute on Aging says people who are engaged in activities and hobbies regularly are happier and healthier.

 Tip #7: Keep Moving